ericom-gideon/docs/docs/servers/FAQ.md

 #### What time standard does Ninefold use?

-As our virtual servers are completely unmanaged, you can set the clock to the time and timezone of your choosing.
+As our virtual servers are completely unmanaged, you can set the clock to the time and timezone of your choosing, By default servers will take the time of the host they live on which runs UTC time.

 #### What are these XEN Tools your support team speak of?